oysterhotels/oysterhotels.github.io/_posts/2016-03-03-replacing-crontab-and-task-scheduler-with-rundeck.md

 Rundeck can run jobs locally on the machine Rundeck is installed on, or it can run jobs on remote machines using SSH.
 For most of our longer-running jobs, we have a single "worker server" that we run jobs on via SSH.

+Rundeck has good support for multiple "node sources".
+For example, in our installation, our techops team has set up Rundeck to use our master node list from [Chef](https://www.chef.io/chef/).

 ## Ad-hoc commands

 Rundeck also has a screen where you can run any ad-hoc command against one or more nodes.
-For example, you might want to check disk usage on some nodes:
+For example, you might want to check disk usage on a bunch of nodes:

 ![Rundeck ad-hoc commands](/public/images/rundeck-ad-hoc-command.png)

-Rundeck has good support for multiple "node sources".
-For example, in our installation, our techops team has set up Rundeck to use our master node list from [Chef](https://www.chef.io/chef/).

 ## Change tracking with source control integration